wombleton/gitlaw-nz/acts/H/Hotel Association of New Zealand Act 1969.md

     *   (b) an off-licence; or

-    *   (c) a general manager's certificate---
+    *   (c) a manager's certificate---

-    granted under the [Sale of Liquor Act 1989][28] in respect of a hotel, a tavern, or a tourist-house, is eligible to be a member of the association.
+    granted under the [Sale and Supply of Alcohol Act 2012][30] in respect of a hotel, a tavern, or a tourist-house, is eligible to be a member of the association.

-    (3) Every member of the association who ceases to hold such a licence or general manager's certificate shall cease to be a member of the association, unless he retains his membership in accordance with its rules.
+    (3) Every member of the association who ceases to hold such a licence or manager's certificate shall cease to be a member of the association, unless he retains his membership in accordance with its rules.

     (4) The association shall be a body corporate with perpetual succession and a common seal, and with power to sue and be sued and to hold real and personal property and to do and suffer all that bodies corporate may do and suffer.